Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: CRLBs for localization

 \begin{IEEEbiography}[{ }]{Gang Liu} is an associate researcher at the Department of Electronic Engineering, Tsinghua University, China.
 His research interests include GNSS/INS integrated navigation techniques, and high-precision localization.
 He obtained both the BS and PhD degrees in instrument science and technology from Tsinghua University in 2007 and 2015, respectively. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sihao Zhao}(Senior Member, IEEE) received the B.S. and Ph.D. degrees in electronic engineering from Tsinghua University, Beijing, China, in 2005 and 2011, respectively.
-He is currently a Senior Algorithm Designer with NovAtel, Autonomy and Positioning division of Hexagon, Calgary, AB, Canada.
+He is currently a Senior Staff Engineer with etherWhere Corporation, CA, USA.
+He was a Senior Algorithm Designer with NovAtel, Autonomy and Positioning division of Hexagon, Calgary, AB, Canada, from 2022 to 2024.
 From 2011 to 2013, he was an Electronics Systems Engineer with China Academy of Space Technology, Beijing, China.
 From 2013 to 2019, he was a Postdoctoral Researcher and then an Assistant Professor with the Department of Electronic Engineering, Tsinghua University, Beijing, China.
-From 2020 to 2021, he was a Research Associate with the Department of Electrical, Computer and Biomedical Engineering, Toronto Metropolitan University, Toronto, ON, Canada. \end{IEEEbiography}
+From 2020 to 2021, he was a Research Associate with the Department of Electrical, Computer and Biomedical Engineering, Toronto Metropolitan University, Toronto, ON, Canada.
+He is an Editor of GPS Solutions. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mingquan Lu} is a Professor in the Department of Electronic Engineering at Tsinghua University.
 He directs the PNT Research Center, which develops GNSS and alternative PNT technologies.
 His current research focuses on GNSS signal processing, GNSS receiver development and emerging PNT technologies.
 He authored or co-authored 5 books and book chapters, published over 300 journal and conference papers, and hold nearly 100 patents.
 He provided numerous services to the GNSS community, including associate editor for Satellite Navigation and Journal of Navigation and Positioning.